 Benefits of Detox

 One way to prevent an individual’s return to the abuse of alcohol is by receiving detoxification services.
 Detoxification, or detox for short, refers to the process of having harmful substances safely removed from the body through a physiological process.
 When a person who is addicted to alcohol opts to engage in detox, he or she will be spared having to suffer through the symptoms of withdrawal that could otherwise prevent him or her from achieving sobriety.
-Additionally, those who partake in medically monitored detox services can benefit from the following:
+Additionally, those who partake in a medically monitored detox program can benefit from the following:

 - Individuals are offered a safe and secure environment where they are sheltered from having access to more alcohol.